CIEL Expert Availability at 2025 UN Negotiations on Chemicals and Waste

 CIEL Welcomes US’ Signaling a Change in Global Plastics Treaty Positions

-WASHINGTON, DC, August 14, 2024 — Following a Reuters story announcing the Biden-Harris Administration’s shift to favor production reduction in the ongoing global plastics treaty negotiations, Rachel Radvany, Environmental Health Campaigner at the Center for International Environmental Law issued the following statement: “We welcome the story that the United States is open to changing some … Read More.
+WASHINGTON, August 14, 2024 — Following a Reuters story announcing the Biden-Harris Administration’s shift to favor production reduction in the ongoing global plastics treaty negotiations, Rachel Radvany, Environmental Health Campaigner at the Center for International Environmental Law issued the following statement: “We welcome the story that the United States is open to changing some of … Read More.

 Declaración Conjunta de Sociedad Civil antes de la Decisión sobre el Marco de Remediación y Salida Responsable de la CFI